 Thank you for your school's membership in the IHSAA and for your work with the young people of lowa!
 We present this IHSAA Handbook as a reference to the rules, policies, and regulations of the Athletic Association and Department of Education.
-This handbook includes the IHSAA Articles of Incorporation and Bylaws as well as sport regulations and IHSAA/DE policies.
+This handbook includes the IHSAA Articles of Incorporation and Bylaws as well as sports regulations and IHSAA/DE policies.

-The IHSAA also posts this Handbook and all sport manuals to our website at www.iahsaa.org.
+The IHSAA also posts this Handbook and all sports manuals on our website at www.iahsaa.org.
 Because policies and regulations may change during the course of the year, the most current information is contained in the online publications.
-If you find an error in any Handbook or sport manual information please contact us so we can correct it, update the information on the website and notify member schools of the correction.
+If you find an error in any Handbook or sports manual information, please contact us so we can correct it, update the information on the website, and notify member schools of the correction.

-Best wishes throughout the school year and don't hesitate to contact our office if you have questions.
+Best wishes throughout the school year.
+Don't hesitate to contact our office if you have questions.

-Sincerely,

-Tom Keating Executive Director, IHSAA
+Sincerely, Tom Keating Executive Director, IHSAA